jedgusse/bernard/README.md

 # Code and Visualizations

-The code is written in Python, and allows to replicate the experiments and graphs produced in the article.
-This code is open-source.
-Feel free to borrow, readjust, correct, etc.
+The code above is written in [Python 3](https://www.python.org/downloads/release/python-360/)), and requires many packages collected under the [Anaconda](https://www.continuum.io/downloads) distribution.

-All it takes is to locate the downloaded folder in a directory.
-Run the Python script from the terminal by typing the following line of code:
+Clone this repository locally (i.e. download it and place it anywhere).
+The texts under scrutiny are already in the data folder.
+All it takes is to download the repository.
+Run the Python script from the *code* folder in the terminal by typing the following command:

 ```python main.py```

 # Acknowledgements